Lorenzo-Gandini/boost/README.md

 # Boost

-Welcome to the **Boost** repository!
-This project leverages advanced sports technology to analyze biomechanical and performance data, helping athletes and researchers optimize training, improve performances and reduce injury risk.
+Welcome to the ***Boost*** repository!
+This project utilizes advanced sports technology to analyze biomechanical and performance data, helping athletes and researchers optimize training, enhance performance, and reduce injury risk.
+If you want to run the analysis using the provided data, follow the instructions below.
+Otherwise, feel free to explore the project report and slides.

 ## Getting Started